-13. PLAN REVISION
+12. PLAN REVISION

-Input and revisions provided by Aboriginal Groups, EMPR, ENV and FLNRORD will be considered for inclusion and incorporation and addressed in future versions of the CSMP as they become available.
-BW Gold may revise the CSMP by providing the proposed revisions to Aboriginal Groups, EMPR, ENV and FLNRORD for comment at least of 30 days prior to submitting the revised CSMP to the EAO, unless otherwise authorized by the EAO.
-Revised plans will also be provided to the Impact Assessment Agency of Canada and Indigenous groups.
+The CSMP is a living document that will evolve over time in response to subsequent permitting, monitoring results, chance finds, and the results of AIAs.
+Comments provided by Indigenous groups, EMLI, ENV, and FLNRORD on the CSMP will also be considered for inclusion and incorporation and addressed in future versions of the CSMP as they become available.
+BW Gold will provide revised drafts of the CSMP to Indigenous groups, EMPR, ENV, and FLNRORD for review and comment a minimum of 30 days prior to submitting the revised CSMP to the EAO and IAAC.
+Revised copies of the plan will be provided to Indigenous groups, EMLI, ENV, and FLNRORD.

-14. QUALIFIED PERSON OR QUALIFIED PROFESSIONAL
+13. QUALIFIED PERSON OR QUALIFIED PROFESSIONAL

 The process for selecting the qualified person to prepare the CSMP considered their training, experience and familiarity with the Project's environmental assessment.
-This management plan has been prepared and reviewed by, or under the direct supervision of, the following qualified person or qualified professionals:
+This management plan has been prepared and reviewed by the following qualified persons: